EuroLeague awards: 50 Greatest EuroLeague Contributors

-EuroLeague Basketball 2000–10 All-Decade Team
+EuroLeague 2000–2010 All-Decade Team

-The EuroLeague Basketball 2000–10 All-Decade Team consisted of basketball players named to the EuroLeague's All-Decade Team, for the first 10 years of the Euroleague Basketball Company's competition, from 2000–10.
+The EuroLeague 2000–2010 All-Decade Team consisted of basketball players named to the EuroLeague's All-Decade Team, for the first 10 years of the EuroLeague Commercial Assets (ECA)'s competition, from 2000–10.

 There were 50 players nominated for the All-Decade Team.
 Voting included votes from selected media members and fans.

-EuroLeague Basketball 2010–20 All-Decade Team
+EuroLeague 2010–2020 All-Decade Team

+The EuroLeague 2010–2020 All-Decade Team consisted of basketball players named to the EuroLeague's All-Decade Team, for the second 10 years of the EuroLeague Commercial Assets (ECA)'s competition, from 2010–20.

+There were 50 players nominated for the All-Decade Team.
+Voting included votes from selected media members and fans.